openpprn/opn/README.md

 - Research#Index
 - HealthData#Index
 - Members#Index

-If you want to edit any of the major views, you'll find them in the app/views/home, app/views/research, app/views/health_data, &app/views/members directories in .html.haml formats (eg. app/views/home/index.html.haml is the logged-in home page)
+If you want to edit any of the major views, you'll find them in the app/views/home, app/views/research, app/views/health_data, & app/views/members directories in .html.haml formats (eg. app/views/home/index.html.haml is the logged-in home page)

-Each of those directories contains related partials that are used to help support the views, by the naming convention _<partial_name>, eg. _tutorial.html.haml, which is the tutorial accessible by tab on most of the major views.
+Each of those directories contains related partials that are used to help support the views, named with a leading underscore, eg. _tutorial.html.haml, which is the tutorial accessible by tab on most of the major views.

 The logged out homepage is Static#Splash (can be found in app/views/static/splash.html.haml).
 Other static (about/tos/pp) and content pages (lots of text about the network) can be found in this same directory.